communitecture ARCHITECTURE | PLANNING | DESIGN

 Chanon Billington (pronounced Shuh-non)

 Chanon has worked in a myriad of creative studios including Architecture, Landscape Architecture, product design, and post-production film music.
-She handles the billing, the copier jamming, and the snack inventory with diligence and aplomb.
+She handles the money, the copier jamming, and the snack inventory with diligence and aplomb.
 Chanon reads, bakes, and tends to her precious cat in her spare time while resisting becoming a cliché.
+She comes into the office very early so expect to start getting those emails and texts - no surprises!